Nick Brown (academic): Early life and education

 Leimu-Brown was born on 4 December 1962 in Brockworth, Gloucestershire, England.
 He completed the International Baccalaureate at UWC Atlantic College in Wales from 1979 to 1981.
-He then studied geography at the University of Cambridge (Churchill College) between 1982 – 1985 and then an MSc in ecology at the University of Aberdeen.
-From 1986 to 1990 he studied for a DPhil in Forest Ecology under the supervision of Timothy Charles Whitmore at the University of Oxford (Linacre College).
-His thesis was entitled "Dipterocarp regeneration in tropical rain forest gaps of different sizes".
+He then studied geography at the University of Cambridge (Churchill College) between 1982 and 1985 and then for an MSc degree in ecology at the University of Aberdeen.
+From 1986 to 1990, he studied for a DPhil degree in Forest Ecology under the supervision of Timothy Charles Whitmore at the University of Oxford (Linacre College).
+His thesis was titled "Dipterocarp regeneration in tropical rain forest gaps of different sizes".
 He has also completed a diploma in Learning and Teaching in Higher Education.

 Career and research

-Leimu-Brown was a lecturer at Manchester University from 1989 and then from 1992 to 2010 he was a lecturer in forestry at the University of Oxford.
+Leimu-Brown was a lecturer at Manchester University from 1989, and then from 1992 to 2010 he was a lecturer in forestry at the University of Oxford.

-In 2010 he took office as the fourth and current Principal of Linacre College, Oxford.
+In 2010, he took office as the fourth and current Principal of Linacre College, Oxford.

-During his tenure, he has championed investment in scholarships and has worked to improve access to graduate degrees, with over 50 scholarships now offered at Linacre in an average year.
+During his tenure, he has championed investment in scholarships and has worked to improve access to graduate degrees, with more than 50 scholarships now offered at Linacre in an average year.

-Since 2014 he has been a Commonwealth Scholarship Commissioner acting as chair of awards policy committee.
+Since 2014, he has been a Commonwealth Scholarship Commissioner, acting as chair of the awards policy committee.

-Since 2015 he has been the chair of the University of Oxford buildings and estates sub-committee and serves on the planning and resource allocation committee of council.
+Since 2015, he has been the chair of the University of Oxford buildings and estates sub-committee, and serves on the planning and resource allocation committee of council.
 He also chairs the Radcliffe Observatory Quarter and the Science Area Advisory Boards.

 Personal life

-Leimu-Brown has four children; three daughters and one son.
+Leimu-Brown has four children: three daughters and one son.
 He has been married to Dr Roosa Leimu-Brown since 2013.
-She is a yoga therapist, movement educator and dance artist with a PhD in biology, affiliated with the Department of Plant Sciences, University of Oxford.
+She is a yoga therapist, movement educator and dance artist with a PhD degree in biology, affiliated with the Department of Plant Sciences, University of Oxford.
 Nick Leimu-Brown's hobbies include sailing.